 I demonstrate that business is personal by treating others with respect and kindness

-I advocate for diversity, equity, and inclusion to create stronger organizations and societies
+I advocate for access and equal opportunity to create stronger organizations and inclusive societies

 I embrace and exhibit ethical business practices and lead others by example